Written by The Leap on 18 / 09 / 2022

 Though Zambia has over 17 waterfalls, this is the one it kindly shares with the neighboring country Zimbabwe.
 They are so close that you can even zip-wire from one country to another - it is awesome.

-Get here nice and early to do a walking tour across the perimeter of the falls and get those all-important photos of the falls with the rainbow and mist over it - a top tip here - take a raincoat and sturdy shoes as the spray is quite something.
+Get here early to do a walking tour across the perimeter of the falls and get those all-important photos of the falls with the rainbow and mist over it - a top tip here - take a raincoat and sturdy shoes as the spray is quite something.

 Lower Zambezi National Park

-of the Zambezi River where several small rivers flow through the park,
+This covers a large stretch of wilderness areas along the northeastern bank of the Zambezi River where several small rivers flow through the park, which is centred on a beautiful flood plain alongside the Zambezi.

-escarpment on the northern side, covered with thick miombo woodland.
-The best viewing is on the flood plain and river - watch out, it can be
+The best viewing is on the flood plain and river - watch out, it can be very hot in late October.

 Lake Tanganyika